hiulit/Delaunator-GDScript/README.md

 * [Guide to data structures](/DATA_STRUCTURES.md)

-The original code is from [Mapbox's Delaunator](https://github.com/mapbox/delaunator).
-Some reference code is from [Delaunator-Python](https://github.com/HakanSeven12/Delaunator-Python).
+This is a port of [Mapbox's Delaunator](https://github.com/mapbox/delaunator).

 **Note**: It seems like GDScript is not that *fast* (in reference of the slogan above, taken from the original library).
 See the [performance benchmarks](#performance).